CS 107 - Introduction to Scientific Computation

 2. Drawing a Square: Exercise 3.6.
 Hint: "help plot".

 3. Boolean Expression: Exercise 3.8.
-To present your work, evaluate your Boolean expression for each possible case.
-To this end, you may make a and b vectors of appropriate respective values to cover all cases (e.g. sum greater and b nonnegative, sum greater and b negative, etc.).
+To present your work, you'll be provided a, b, and N vectors of appropriate respective values to cover all cases (e.g. sum greater and b nonnegative, sum greater and b negative, etc.).

 4. Counting Leap Years: Exercise 3.12.
 Hint: start with a vector of years.
 Then evaluate Boolean vectors associated with the various conditions of the problem.
 Hint 2: "help mod".
 Finally, combine these vectors and perform an appropriate operation to compute the total number of leap years.
 See the Wikipedia article for clarification: "Years that are evenly divisible by 100 are not leap years, unless they are also evenly divisible by 400, in which case they are leap years."